FESOM/fesom2_doc/doc/temporal_discretization.rst

    \eta^{n+1}-\eta^n=-\tau(\alpha(\nabla\cdot\sum_k{h}_k^{n+1/2}{\bf u}_k^{n+1}+W^{n+1/2})+(1-\alpha)(\nabla\cdot\sum_k{h}_k^{n-1/2}{\bf u}_k^{n}+W^{n-1/2})).
    :label: eq_etat

 Here :math:`\alpha` is the implicitness parameter (:math:`0.5\le\alpha\le1`) in the continuity equation.
-Note that the velocities at different time steps are taken with their respective thicknesses in the same way as they appear in the thickness equation eq:`eq_ht`.
+Note that the velocities at different time steps are taken with their respective thicknesses in the same way as they appear in the thickness equation :eq:`eq_ht`.
 The approach below is inspired by :cite:`Campin2004`.
 The equation for thicknesses can be vertically integrated giving, under the condition that the surface value of :math:`w^t` vanishes,

 .. math::
    \overline{h}^{n+1/2}-\overline{h}^{n-1/2}=-\tau\nabla\cdot\sum_k{h}_k^{n-1/2}{\bf u}_k^n-\tau W^{n-1/2}.